 Make your Own Gauge for a Single Fold Hem

-It’s really simple and so useful to make your own hem gauge.
-All you need is a piece of strong card.
+It’s straightforward and so practical to make your own hem gauge.
+All you need is a piece of solid card.
 Find a piece of card about 12 x 8 inches (30 x 20cms).
 Use a ruler (a quilters perspex ruler is a good choice) and measure a series of lines to draw along the length of the card.
 Space these lines out at the usual distances for your hem - The ⅝ inch (1.5cm) little turn up or the wider hem at 1 ½ inches (4cm).

-- When you are ready with the neatened edge of your single fold hem lay the fabric right sides down on your ironing board and place the card on top of the fabric with the neatened edge showing out from under the card.
+- When you are ready with the neatened edge of your single fold hem, lay the fabric right sides down on your ironing board and place the card on top of the material with the neatened edge showing out from under the card.

 - Fold the edge over the card to meet the line of your choice.
 That is your hem measurement.